panzerdp/dmitripavlutin.com/content/posts/2019-08-20-optional-chaining/index.md

 ## 2. Easy deep access of properties

 Let's create an object that holds movie information.
-Only `title` propery is required, while `director` and `actors` are optional.
+Only `title` property is required, while `director` and `actors` are optional.

 `movieSmall` object contains only the `title`, while `movieFull` contains the full set of properties: